On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics: Introduction

 The boundary $\fD$ is essentially a discriminant scheme, i.e., $\sX$ extends to a family over $\shP$, and $\fD$ is precisely the locus where the extension fails to be smooth.
 In general, it is possible for a discriminant scheme over $\IZ$ to be generically non-reduced modulo a certain prime (cf. \cite[Thm~4.2]{Saitodisc}), so the task is to determine an effective range of $p$ for which this does not happen.
 Drawing ideas from enumerative geometry, we show that this happens only when a general fiber over $\fD_{\bar{\IF}_p}$ is ``more singular'' than that over $\fD_{\IC}$.
 To exclude this possibility when $p \ge 5$ for the surfaces in Thm~C, it suffices to adapt Katz' results on Lefschetz pencils.
-Doing this for Thm~B is much more involved.
+Doing this for Thm~A is much more involved.
 In particular, we need to develop some nonlinear Bertini theorems (see \S\ref{Sec: Nonlinear Bertini}) tailored to handle Weierstrass equations, the key input being Kodaira's classification for the singular fibers in an elliptic fibration.

 \begin{remark} Recently Fu and Moonen proved the Tate conjecture for Gushel-Mukai varieties in characteristic $p \ge 5$.
 The middle cohomology of these varieties behaves like that of a K3 surface up to a Tate twist.
 An earlier version of the paper also discussed these varieties.
 For our method, these varieties can be treated in a similar way as the surfaces in Thm~C. However, as Fu-Moonen \cite{FuMoonen} gave much more thorough treatment of these varieties and proved that the relevant integral period morphism $\rho$ is indeed smooth, we removed the section from the current version.
-We remark that when indeed smooth, $\rho$ has many more potential applications than the divisorial Tate conjecture (e.g., CM lifting and the Tate conjecture for self-correspondences, as shown in \cite{IIK}).
-On the other hand, our main purpose is to deal with the situation when the smoothness of $\rho$ cannot be hoped for. \end{remark}
+In general, it is hard to determine whether $\rho$ is smooth integrally even when $\rho_\IC$ is smooth, as one can tell from \cite{FuMoonen}, but when this can be achieved, $\rho$ has many more potential applications than the divisorial Tate conjecture (e.g., CM lifting and the Tate conjecture for self-correspondences, as shown in \cite{IIK}).

+On the other hand, our main purpose is to deal with the situation when the smoothness of $\rho$ cannot be hoped for.
+In particular, Thm~B implies that the characteristic $p$ counterparts of the surfaces in Moonen's list \cite[Thm~9.4]{Moonen} satisfy the Tate conjecture for $p \gg 0$, and we expect that our methods for the refinements Thm A and C can be adapted to make Thm B effective for most classes of these surfaces. \end{remark}